lijingbu/RNA-Seq-Tools/README.md

 When use __2__, it assumes the input file is read 2.
 The pseudo mate sequence header will have /1 added to the end.

-Most of the mapping programs will ignore the poly Ns in the read sequences.
-Your analysis on these sequences will include all the pair and single reads information and appear as paired end sequences.
-Enjoy.

 ###Example single read:
 <pre>